 Hawra began volunteering with the Neurocognitive Disoders Lab in the fall of 2019.
-She is currently in the third year of her BA in Psychology at the University of Calgary.
-Hawra is interested in research on dementia and will be doing her honours with the lab in the 2020-2021 academic year.
+She is currently in the fourth year of her BA in Psychology at the University of Calgary.
+Hawra is interested in research on dementia and is conducting her honours thesis in the lab.

 Visiting Doctoral Student